hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 material.
 Don't throw them in the deep end until they can swim!
-Whether or not they are pedagogically optimal, the longer questions are also in place to make a cheeky rhetorical point: textbook problems are dull.
+Whether or not they are pedagogically optimal, the longer questions are there to make the cheeky rhetorical point that textbook problems are dull.

 #### What's next?